AkrodLtd/CodingTestFullStack01/README.md

 ## Bonus features

--   [ ] User can search a movie by its title
+-   [ ] User can search a movie by its title :fire: or user can type in an autocomplete any word of a movie (e.g. "Die Hard", "Live and let Die") :fire::fire::fire:
 -   [ ] User can create different watchlists (with different titles)

 ## Technical requirements
 - There should be both frontend (React or React Native) and backend code (preferably NodeJS, C# or Python)